-Emotions facilitate individuals' navigation of the social hierarchy in three distinct yet interrelated ways.
-First, the experience of a given emotion (i.e., how the emotion feels subjectively, and its associated cognitive and motivational impact) promotes behaviors oriented toward navigating the hierarchy.
-Emotions influence status-related behaviors through both informational (i.e., affect-as-information; Schwarz & Clore, 1983, 1988) and motivational means.
-According to the "affect as information" hypothesis, emotional feelings function, in part, to inform individuals of changes in their environment, and thereby allow them to respond knowingly and flexibly to significant events.
+flexibly to significant events.
 At its most fundamental core, affect-as-information suggests that people use their perceptions of internal states (i.e., their feelings) to figure out what they think about the world around them.
 In contrast, motivational views suggest that emotions have direct motivational force, urging people to behave in certain ways regardless of what knowledge is gleaned by their feelings.
 Emotion experiences can affect status-related behaviors both by providing individuals affective information about their relative social worth, and by directly motivating them to behave in ways that improve their rank.
-For example, feeling positive emotion about the self (i.e., pride) can inform an individual that he or she has high social value, and also directly motivate him or her to behave in ways that promote the maintenance of this high rank (e.g., by persevering at a challenging, status-relevant task; Weidman, Tracy, & Elliot, under review; Williams & DeSteno, 2008).
+For example, feeling positive emotion about the self (i.e., pride) can inform an individual that he or she has high social value, and also directly motivate him or her to behave in ways that promote the maintenance of this high rank (e.g., by persevering at a challenging, status-relevant task; Weidman et al. 2014; Williams and DeSteno 2008).

-Second, nonverbal displays of emotion influence social status by communicating statusrelevant information, such as one's current rank or a shift in rank, to others.
-This can occur both through status signals, which evolved specifically for the purpose of status communication, and through cues, which yield status information but evolved to serve some other (typically communicative) function.
+Second, nonverbal displays of emotion influence social status by communicating status-relevant information, such as one's current rank or a shift in rank, to others.
+This can occur both through status signals, which evolved specifically for the purpose of status communication, and through cues, which yield status information but evolved to serve some other function.
 In other words, what sets signals and cues apart is whether they were designed by natural selection to communicate some information (in the case of a signal), or were designed to serve some other function but information is incidentally communicated as a byproduct of that other function (in the case of a cue).
-As an example, chewing food is a reliable cue that one is eating, but chewing did not evolve to communicate this information, in the way that an infant's distress cry evolved as a signal to communicate the child's needs (see Smith & Harper, 2003).
-For human emotion expressions, in most cases the extant empirical evidence does not warrant drawing firm conclusions regarding whether a particular expression that communicates status is a signal or cue, so we largely avoid making this distinction when discussing the relevant findings, but this is an important area for future research (Shariff & Tracy, 2012).
+As an example, chewing food is a reliable cue that one is eating, but chewing did not evolve to communicate this information, in the way that an infant's distress cry evolved as a signal to communicate the child's needs (see Smith and Harper 2003).
+For human emotion expressions, in most cases the extant empirical evidence does not warrant drawing firm conclusions regarding whether a particular expression that communicates status is a signal or cue, so we largely avoid making this distinction when discussing the relevant findings, but this is an important area for future research (Shariff and Tracy 2011).
 In general, by communicating status information emotion expressions may help individuals avoid costly disputes that can arise when rank levels of the various parties are unknown.
 Given that those who know they are lower status tend to defer to higher status others, signaling one's knowledge of his or her relative status may allow both parties to quickly know how the social interaction should proceed.
 Thus, nonverbal displays of status likely allow for less tumultuous social interactions, compared to disagreements that must be settled through aggression or other costlier means.

 Third, emotions influence hierarchical relationships when they are perceived in others who show status-related emotional displays.
-By recognizing distinct emotion expressions in others, and automatically interpreting the meaning conveyed by those expressions, perceivers can adjust their behavior in an adaptive manner, by, for example, deferring to a high-status individual (e.g., Tiedens & Fragale, 2003).
+By recognizing distinct emotion expressions in others, and automatically interpreting the meaning conveyed by those expressions, perceivers can adjust their behavior in an adaptive manner, by, for example, deferring to a high-status individual (e.g., Tiedens and Fragale 2003).
 The processes of displaying and perceiving emotion expressions are closely connected, but we discuss them here as distinct (for the most part), to emphasize the separate benefits accrued to displayers and observers.